 This is how we believe an ESG report will meet the expectations of all stakeholders.

 ESG POLICY AND DECARBONIZATION OF OPERATIONS

-The decarbonization of activities is one of the key elements to address the environmental domain in its ESG report.
+The decarbonization of activities and the business model in general is one of the key elements to address the environmental domain in its ESG report.